minebreak28/1v1-Chess/README.md

 ![chess_highlevel_design drawio (1)](https://github.com/minebreak28/1v1-Chess/assets/78050276/8140bf41-d5cd-42d6-9054-e0497c102dc3)

 ## Features
-- **Real-time Multiplayer**: Allows players to play chess against each other in real-time
+- **Real-time Multiplayer**: Allows players to play chess against each other in real-time.
-- **Chess Move Validation**: Validates moves including special moves like castling and promotions, using the chess.js library
+- **Chess Move Validation**: Validates moves including special moves like castling and promotions, using the chess.js library.
-- **Game State Management**: Maintains the current state of the game, including player moves, turn management, and game status (check, checkmate, stalemate)
+- **Game State Management**: Maintains the current state of the game, including player moves, turn management, and game status (check, checkmate, stalemate).
-- **Move History Log**: Keeps a detailed log of all moves made during the game, allowing players to analyze game history
+- **Move History Log**: Keeps a detailed log of all moves made during the game, allowing players to analyze game history.
-- **Messaging Functionality**: Provides a real-time chat where players can communicate with each other during the game
+- **Messaging Functionality**: Provides a real-time chat where players can communicate with each other during the game.
-- **PWA**: Installable as a progressive web app (PWA) on Chrome
+- **PWA**: Installable as a progressive web app (PWA) on Chrome.

 ## Technologies and Services Used